 We learn from our past in order to achieve greater influence over our future…

 Our past is among the “youngest” in the entire world.
-The gold rush began in 1848 and we became a State in 1850; not really that long ago in comparison But someday future generations will look to our buildings and our sites of significance, and these citizens will want to know the influence that these historic places had on their city.
+The gold rush began in 1848 and we became a State in 1850; not really that long ago in comparison.
+But someday future generations will look to our buildings and our sites of significance, and these citizens will want to know the influence that these historic places had on their city.
 Our original Fire Station and Carnegie Library Museum in Old Roseville, our Tower Theater on Vernon Street, our Pioneer Ranch Property in West Roseville, to name a few.
 Each of these sites is owned by the city of Roseville.
-Private ownership includes the Haman House, the Kaseberg Mansion, and the 1914 Belvedere Hotel (currently for sale).
+Private ownership includes the Haman House, the Kaseberg Mansion, and the 1914 Belvedere Hotel (just sold to a private owner).

 Each of these places and structures have significant links to Roseville’s past and each has a contribution to our story.

 Why save these historic buildings?
 Why not write books, frame photographs, and hang plaques instead?
 Roseville has certainly done their fair share of books, photos and plaques!
 But here’s the difference - when a young student stands before an original 1879 brick smokehouse and learns first hand how our early pioneers had to smoke their meat for preservation, and when that same student walks into a 75-year-old art deco theater, they gain a new perspective about life before they were born.